brunamagrinidacruz/bhub-coding-challenge/README.md

 It was implemented using Python Flask as the back-end framework and MongoDB as the database.

-The application is temporarily available in 64.226.120.77:5000, hosted in DigitalOcean platform.
+The application was available in 64.226.120.77:5000, hosted in DigitalOcean platform.
+If required, it can be deployed again.

 ### Specifications